Chylothorax

 TreatmentTop

 Treatment includes pleural drainage and management of the underlying disturbances.
-Evaluation by a dietitian and instructions on a high-protein, low-fat (<10 g/d) diet are recommended.
-Total parenteral nutrition to reduce lymph production and close the fistula between the lymph vessel and the pleural space can also be considered if oral therapy is insufficient.
+Evaluation by a dietitian and instructions on a high-protein low-fat (<10 g/d) diet are recommended.
+Total parenteral nutrition to reduce lymph production and close the fistula between the lymph vessel and the pleural space can be also considered if oral therapy is insufficient.
 Somatostatin and octreotide can be used as adjunctive therapies.
 In two-thirds of patients chylothorax resolves after 12 to 14 days.
 A constant lymph outflow >500 mL/d is an indication for surgical treatment.

 We would love to hear from you